Pepperdine Editorial Style Frequently Asked Questions

 General education options at this university include a wider range of subjects related to service.

-Employees of the University enjoy generous undergrad tuition benefits both for their dependents and themselves.
+Employees of the University enjoy generous undergrad tuition benefits for both their dependents and themselves.

 Personnel who drive wordmark-branded University vehicles on public roads are required to obey all traffic regulations.

 Short answer: Place ending punctuation [period, question mark, exclamation point] inside the close-quote.
+Note, however, that ending punctuation that does not belong with the quoted matter should be placed outside the close-quote.

 Short answer: When in doubt, spell it out.
 Abbreviations are existentially ambiguous, so avoid them whenever you can.
 Do NOT abbreviate state names (CA, AZ, NY) unless they appear in a table or mailing addresses; generally if you find the abbreviation in the Merriam-Webster Collegiate Dictionary, it's OK to use).